This Community Bulletin Board is for non-profit groups who have no budget and are looking to publicize their events!

 Information must be received at least two weeks prior to the event.
 Please include any and all information pertaining to the event including: Sponsoring Group or Organization, Contact person(s) and phone numbers, Location, Time, Cost & Benefactor of the event.
 Send all announcements to PSA@WXHC.com.

-Catholic Charities of Cortland Annual Holiday Basket applications will be available Wednesday, November 1st through Thursday, November 30th, for Cortland County families only.
+Catholic Charities of Cortland Annual Holiday Basket applications are available through Thursday, November 30th, for Cortland County families only.
 Sign up at the main office at 33-35 Central Avenue.
 Proof of residency required.
 Applications accepted Monday through Friday from 9am to 4pm.
 Please note that the office is closed from noon to 1pm.

 607 Healing Hearts, a group created out of necessity, is a group to help with the understanding and loss that really only a parent can understand from the loss of their child.
 607 Healing Hearts is an overdose grief support group for parents and guardians who have lost a child.
 Please, if this group sounds like what you were looking for, please join.
 Email at email@example.com for more info or simply to let them know you will be planning on joining.
 This group is anonymous.
 Meetings are held on the third Monday of each month at 28 N. Main Street, Cortland from 6pm to 8pm.

 Barry School has opened it’s doors to seniors in the community who would like a safe, warm, dry location to walk the halls for exercise this winter.
 Program hours will take place every Tuesday evening from 4:30 – 7:00pm.
 The program is free and open to any seniors in the community.
 Those taking advantage of the program are required to sign-in with the RSVP volunteers who will be overseeing the program.The program will operate from November through March, only on days schools are in session.
 For more information please contact Susan Williams at 756-4198.